-As described in the previous subsection, APs together with integration rules allow data consistency conditions to be checked at specific points in the execution of a process [36], using rule actions to invoke recovery procedures.
+APs together with integration rules allow data consistency conditions to be checked at specific points in the execution of a process [37], using rule actions to invoke recovery procedures.
 In some applications, however, stronger condition checking techniques may be needed to monitor data consistency.
 As a result, an additional way to use rules together with APs is through the use of invariants.
 An invariant is a condition that must be true during process execution between two different APs.
-An invariant is designed for use in processes where 1) isolation of data changes in between service executions cannot be guaranteed (i.e., critical data items cannot be locked across multiple service executions), and 2) it is critical to monitor invariant for the data items that cannot be locked.
+An invariant is designed for use in processes where 1) isolation of data changes in between service executions cannot be guaranteed (i.e., critical data items cannot be locked across multiple service executions), and 2) it is critical to monitor constraints for the data items that cannot be locked.
 The data monitoring functionality provided by our previous work with DEGS makes it possible to monitor invariant conditions.
 Invariants provide a stronger way of monitoring constraints and guaranteeing that a condition holds for a specific duration of execution without the use of locking.
+A prototype of the invariant capability has been developed and demonstrated in [8].